How to be a successful career woman; the below are tips are from one of the most successful business women of all time – Sheryl Sandberg:

 She encourages you to do the thing you are usually afraid to do!

-Business Tips For Women #4: Don’t be afraid to move laterally or even backwards
+How to Be a Successful Career Woman #4: Don’t be afraid to move laterally or even backwards

 “One of the most important times that I see people not jump when they should is about changing either industries or functions.

 There are so many times I’ve seen people not make that jump because they’re afraid they’re ‘moving backward.”

 A less direct path can often take you to where you want to be faster and easier than a more obvious path.